apocop/apocop.githup.io/_drafts/2019-12-30-lets-make-a-tokenizer-part-2.md

 ## Exceptions

 So let's get started making the `exceptions.py` file.
-As you see mine is pretty basic.
-It's just a Python dictionary with a few tokens that, for this example, we're going to going to treat irregularly.
-The first step in or tokenization pipeline is to see if it's in this list.
-Notice that the value is of each entry is a list.
-We'll iterate through each item and add it to our final list of tokens.
-Things you add here will not checked against the rules we define in our grammar.
+As you see this, is pretty basic.
+It's just a Python dictionary with a few tokens that, for this example, we're going to going to treat as exceptions.
+The first step in our tokenization pipeline is to see if it's in this list.
+If a word is in this list we'll add the associated tokens in to our final tokens list.
+Since everything here is an exception, the *approved tokens here* will not be checked against our grammar rules.

-This to consider adding here are more contractions.
-I'm not too concerned about,
+Things to consider adding here are more contractions.
+This tokenizer isn't concerned about capitalization so `What's` and `what's` are treated separately.
+I won't worry about it in this example, but feel free to adjust the tokenizer as needed.

+While, I'm not adding too many exceptions for this example, experiment.
+What kind of other things might be included in here.

+It's not uncommon to have a lexicon for common abbreviations.
+Like `Mr.` and `U.K.`.
+As needs arise you may finding yourself needing to add to this list.

 ```
 """